ApiLogicServer/Docs/docs/Sample-AI.md

 You can use an existing database, or create a new one with ChapGPT or your database tools.

-Use ChapGPT to generate SQL commands for database creation:
+Use ChatGPT to generate SQL commands for database creation:

 !!! pied-piper "Create database schemas from ChatGPT"